QuTech-Delft/OpenQL/docs/index.rst

 Welcome to OpenQL's documentation!
 ==================================

 OpenQL is a framework for high-level quantum programming in C++/Python.
 The framework provides a compiler for compiling and optimizing quantum code.
-The compiler produces the intermediate quantum assembly language and the compiled micro-code for various target platforms.
-While the microcode is platform-specific, the quantum assembly code (qasm) is hardware-agnostic and can be simulated on the QX simulator.
+The compiler produces quantum assembly and instruction-level code for various target platforms.
+While the instruction-level code is platform-specific, the quantum assembly code (QASM) is hardware-agnostic and can be simulated on one of the simulators.

 .. toctree::